 Imagine you are watching a dancer.
 You have no idea what the hell she is doing, but everything is moving in complete accord with the music, and that music is live.
 There are half a dozen instruments, multiple accents, and a wild assortment of inputs, yet she is totally in sync.
 How do we arrive at this level of embodied expression?

 This is why it’s important to study with many teachers.
 And not just any teachers.
-Follow the visionaries.
-When we learn/copy from a variety of expressive masters, we gain an ever more expansive range of possibility.
+Follow the visionaries!
+When we learn/copy from a variety of expressive masters, through our exposure to varied models we gain an ever more expansive range of possibility.
 Our range of motion increases, literally—and of thought, imagination, expression.

 Over time, our eyes open.
 Every dance we see, every teacher whose class we take contributes to this.
 Seek out the best teachers, see great artists, as this is how we develop our range of possibility.